bradbase/xlcalculator/README.md

 python use_case_01.py
 ```

+# How to add Excel functions
+Excel function support can be easily added to koala_xlcalculator.

+Do the git things.. fork, clone, branch. checkout the new branch and then;
+- Write a class for the function in function_library.
+Use existing supported function classes as template examples.
+- Add the function name and related class to excel_lib.py SUPPORTED_FUNCTIONS dict
+- Write a test for it in tests\\function_library.
+Use existing tests as template examples.
+Ensure you include an associated .xlsx file and implement one or more evaluate test methods.
+Often a great place for example test ideas is found on the Microsoft Office Excel help page for that function.
+- Update the README.md to state that function is supported.
+- Put your code, tests and doco forward as a pull request.

 # TODO
 - [] Fix all functions in the function_library so that they work.
 - [] Set up a travis continuous integration service